Victoire of France: Revolution and later life

 They arrived in Rome on 16 April 1791, where they stayed for about five years.
-In Rome, the sisters were given the protection of the Pope and housed in the palace of Cardinal de Bernis.
+In Rome, the sisters were given the protection of Pope Pius VI and housed in the palace of Cardinal de Bernis.
 In the Friday receptions of Cardinal de Bernis, Cornelia Knight described them: "Madame Adélaïde still retained traces of that beauty which had distinguished her in her youth, and there was great vivacity in her manner, and in the expression of her countenance.
 Madame Victoire had also an agreeable face, much good sense, and great sweetness of temper.
 Their dress, and that of their suite, were old-fashioned, but unostentatious.
 The jewels they brought with them had been sold, one by one, to afford assistance to the poor emigrées who applied to the princesses in their distress.
 They were highly respected by the Romans; not only by the higher orders, but by the common people, who had a horror of the French revolution, and no great partiality for that nation in general."
 When news came that Louis XVI and his family had left Paris on the Flight to Varennes in June, a misunderstanding first caused the impression that the escape had succeeded; at this news, "the whole of Rome shouted with joy; the crowd massed itself under the windows of the Princesses crying out: Long live the King!", and the Mesdames arranged a grand banquet for the nobility of Rome in celebration, which had to be interrupted when it was clarified that the escape had in fact failed.

 Upon the invasion of Italy by Revolutionary France in 1796, Adélaïde and Victoire left Rome for Naples, where Marie Antoinette's sister, Maria Carolina, was queen, and settled at the Neapolitan royal court in the Palace of Caserta.
 Queen Maria Carolina found their presence in Naples difficult: "I have the awful torment of harbouring the two old Princesses of France with eighty persons in their retinue and every conceivable impertinence...
 The same ceremonies are observed in the interior of their apartments here as were formerly at Versailles."

 When Naples was invaded by France in 1799, they left for Corfu and finally settled in Trieste, where Victoire died of breast cancer.
 Adélaïde died one year later.
 Their bodies were returned to France by Louis XVIII at the time of the Bourbon Restoration and buried at the Basilica of Saint-Denis.

+In popular culture

+In Sofia Coppola's film Marie Antoinette (2006), Victoire is played by American comedian Molly Shannon.